Classification and a priori estimates for the singular prescribing $Q$-curvature equation on 4-manifold: Introduction

 Here we briefly outline the strategy of the proofs in our paper.
 For the proof of the classification result for globally defined singular equation, we follow the argument of Lin \cite{lin-classification} but we need to take care of all the complications caused by the singular source.
-In particular we are able to prove the complete classification for $\gamma\in (-\frac 34,0]$ and a quantization result for all $\gamma>-1$.
+In particular the method of moving planes relies crucially on the integral form of the global solutions.
+We are able to prove the complete classification for $\gamma\in (-1,0]$ and a quantization result for all $\gamma>-1$.
 For blowup solutions we first use a small-energy lemma (Lemma \ref{lem-small-mass-regular}) to prove that there are at most finite blowup points.
 Then we take advantage of a Pohozaev identity established by Weinstein-Zhang \cite{zhang-weinstein} to describe a precise asymptotic behavior of blowup solutions around a blowup point.
 Then the total integration as well as precise asymptotic behavior of solutions can be further determined.
-With this information the critical set $\Gamma$ can be identified and if the total integral of $b$ is not equal to a number corresponding to the critical set we obtain a priori estimate.
-Here it is worth to remark that Theorem \ref{SHT} asserts that if the strength of the singular source is not an integer, the blowup solutions satisfy a \emph{spherical Harnack inequality} around $q$, this is a new phenomenon and we shall explore in a forthcoming work.
-The idea of the proof of such a spherical Harnack inequaliy is as follows: If the spherical harnack inequality is violated, there should be finite small bubbling circles around the singular source all tending to the singular source.
-Around each tiny bubbling disk there is a Pohozaev identity, and a "big" circle that includes all these tiny disks also has a Pohozaev identity.
+With this information the critical set $\Gamma$ can be identified and if the total integral of $2b$ does not tend to $\Gamma$ we obtain a priori estimate.
+The idea to prove Theorem \ref{sphe-har-uk} is as follows: If the spherical harnack inequality is violated, there should be finite small bubbling circles around the singular source all tending to the singular source.
+Around each tiny bubbling disk there is a Pohozaev identity, and a ``big" ball that includes all these tiny balls also has a Pohozaev identity.
 The comparison of these Pohozaev identities implies that the strength of the singular source has to be an integer.